Xelieu/xelieu.github.io/docs/jp-lazy-guide/index.md

 JP Lazy Guide is for:

 - People who don't want to bother customizing their settings or knowing stuff technically
-- For people who want an all-in-one source compared to other fully detailed guides but scattered tools
+- For people who want an all-in-one import and everythign and done compared to other fully detailed guides but scattered tools
-- You want an import everything and done
+- You want stable tools that lasts forever (If you don't update nothing will break)

 New to Japanese and want to immerse quickly?
 See [Concise Guide to Jumpstart Japanese](conciseGuideToJumpstartJP.md)